anothernode/exocortex-jekyll/the-good-stuff/human-factors.md

 ## Books

+- Andy Hunt, Pragmatic Thinking and Learning: Refactor Your Wetware
 - Robert C. Martin, The Clean Coder: A Code of Conduct for Professional Programmers
 - Gerald Weinberg, The Psychology of Computer Programming